Tidelands Review: Love And Survival In Turbulent Times

 All I can think to say about this book is that it’s DULL.
 I know Philippa Gregory’s writing style is not to my taste (I didn’t like The Other Boleyn Girl much either).
 But TOBG was at least fast-paced and readable.

-Tidelands is just meandering with just way too much filler content.
+Tidelands is meandering with way too much filler content.
 Almost a third of the book is mainly details of Alinor’s daily routine.
-Obviously, a historical fiction title should include information of the time and place, and normally I enjoy a good deal of scene setting.
+Obviously, a historical fiction title should include information about the time and place, and normally, I enjoy a good deal of scene setting.
 However, Gregory’s writing lets the book down.
 I think her writing style is more suited to a plot-driven book, which Tidelands is most definitely not.

-Another aspect of the book I disliked were the weak characters.
+Another aspect of the book I disliked was the weak characters.
 Alison is the main protagonist, but I didn’t find her compelling enough.
-Her insta-love with James is just not believable enough, and I found I couldn’t care less about what happened to them (or anyone in the book for that matter).
+Her instant love with James is just not believable enough, and I couldn’t care less about what happened to them (or anyone in the book, for that matter).
 Even the witchery portion of the book is boring.

 Overall a disappointing reading start to 2020!